 He didn’t apologize to her, or acknowledge that he was often too quick to blame her.
 But he switched topics and altered the tenor of his voice from an accusatory screech to a reasonable tone for discussion.
 So they sat and talked about the circumstances of Peter’s arrest and what they could do, separately and together, for him.

 It hasn’t been easy for Deirdre this past year, coping with everything on her own.
 It’s not easy for Ken, finding out how much he has not been kept in the loop.
-It hasn’t been easy for the writers either, having not known for a long time when, indeed if, Ken would be returning.
+It hasn’t been easy for the writers either, not knowing for a long time when, indeed if, Ken would be returning.
 It is difficult to mesh storyline needs with real life exigencies and, overall, the writers have done a good job with Ken’s absence and return.
 But in the age of social media and online access to everything in the world all the time, there is quibble room.

 Even if we accept that neither his daughter nor grandchildren have thought about phoning or skyping Granddad in Canada and if we accept that Ken is not on Facebook or Twitter, wouldn’t he want to keep up on the UK news?
 He’s a newspaper junkie and I am sure he knows his way around a website.
 It’s a bit too much of a stretch to accept that the Weatherfield Gazette does not have an online edition and that former Ace Reporter Barlow would not check it just to get a sense of home.